How to Create a Teaser Video in 2026 (Step-by-Step Guide + Real Examples + Tools)

 - an event: Highlighting networking, speakers, and venue energy.

-- a marketing campaign: Teasing a new brand identity or collaboration.
+- a marketing campaign: Teasing a new brand identity or releasing a campaign video collaboration.

 - a movie or creative project: Setting the mood, tone, and genre.